hotwax/oms-documentation/deployment&configuration/tathya/chartsCreation/visualize&SaveChart.md

 After saving, find your chart in the Charts tab for quick access.

-### Additional Tips
+## Additional Tips:

-Experiment with different chart types to find the most effective representation for your data.
+- Experiment with different chart types to find the most effective representation for your data.

-Utilize filters and additional SQL clauses for more refined queries and visualizations.
+- Utilize filters and additional SQL clauses for more refined queries and visualizations.

-Leverage Tathya’s advanced features like dashboard linking and custom CSS for enhanced customization.
+- Leverage Tathya’s advanced features like dashboard linking and custom CSS for enhanced customization.